Malivil/TTT-Randomat-20/README.md

 - Ben of the Yogscast for the "Blerg" sounds used in the "Narration" event
 - Lewis of the Yogscast for the idea for the "Detraitor" event and the concepts of: events starting in secret, events having selection weight, and events targeting dead players
 - Zylus of the Yogscast for the idea for adding the jump/crouch switch to the "Opposite Day" event
-- Corvatile from the Custom Roles for TTT Discord for the idea for the "Chamber Pop", "Get Down Mr. Romero!", "Good Cop, Bad Cop", "Loose Clips", "Meet Cute", "Partial Mayhem", "Somebody set us up the bomb", and "Variety is the Spice of Life" events
+- Corvatile from the Custom Roles for TTT Discord for the idea for the "Chamber Pop", "Get Down Mr. Romero!", "Good Cop, Bad Cop", "Life Insurance", "Loose Clips", "Meet Cute", "Partial Mayhem", "Somebody set us up the bomb", and "Variety is the Spice of Life" events
 - joelmw10er from the Custom Roles for TTT Discord for the idea for the "Poltergeists" event
 - Alkomere from the Yogscast twitch chat for the idea for the "T-Rex Vision" event
 - Matt Warren from the Yogscast YouTube comments and Dangerzachattack from the Custom Roles for TTT for the idea for the "It's over Anakin!
 I have the high ground!" event